 Periodontitis is the second stage of periodontal gum disease when more aggressive treatment is necessary than in the earlier stages.
 Scaling and root planing (SRP) is a nonsurgical treatment that is typically used to halt the progression of the disease once it has reached this phase.
-Dr. Eric Capps and the team at Made Ya Smile Dental in Rosenberg, TX is proud to use SRP to help patients achieve optimal oral health and protect their future smile from the damage that is associated with gum disease.
+Our dentist and team at Made Ya Smile Dental in Rosenberg, TX are proud to use SRP to help patients achieve optimal oral health and protect their future smile from the damage that is associated with gum disease.
 Gum disease occurs when bacteria and toxins are left to thrive beneath the surface of the gums.
 When left untreated, these toxins can lead to the deterioration of the gums and teeth.
-Using SRP and specialized instruments, our team and Dr. Capps remove bacteria and debris and smooth the root surfaces to promote self-healing in the gums, closing the gaps between the gumline and the tooth.
+Using SRP and specialized instruments, our team removes bacteria and debris and smoothes the root surfaces to promote self-healing in the gums, reducing the spaces between the gumline and the tooth.

 Depending on the severity of your condition, your SRP may be completed in 1 – 4 visits, with treatment divided by arches or quadrants.
 To reduce and control discomfort, you will be injected with local anesthesia.
 More sedation options are available and will be offered during your consultation.
 We may recommend anesthesia in some situations.
 When you are ready and your mouth is numb, a member of our team will begin your procedure by removing plaque, tartar, and debris from the pockets of your teeth before flushing them to remove dislodged particles.
 We will take our time to ensure each pocket is diligently cleaned for the best possible outcome.
 SRP has proven to help prevent the need for more invasive procedures and effectively helps preserve your mouth from tooth loss.